metamorph-inc/openmeta-visualizer/README.md

 NOTE: Put testing instructions here.

 1. Update the version and release date information in the "About" section of the Visualizer.
 This can be done by modifying the code at the bottom of the `Dig/main_server.R` file.
-Commit this change.
+Commit and push this change.

 1. Create an annotate tag with the new version number, add a meaningful tag message, and push the tag.